 Gingerbread like it was meant to be

-This gingerbread is soft, with a deeply spiced flavor yet not too sweet.
+This sourdough gingerbread cake is soft, with a deeply spiced flavor yet not too sweet.
 It truly is the best recipe for gingerbread there is!
 It's yummy on its own, but add lightly sweetened whipped cream or vanilla ice cream and you’ve really got a scrumptious dessert.

 Actually, Sourdough Gingerbread is good for anytime of day, breakfast, brunch, or afternoon snack.
 It's up to you whether to add the whipped cream.